Moving Light Adaptive Colonoscopy Reconstruction via Illumination-Attenuation-Aware 3D Gaussian Splatting: Introduction

 \section{Introduction}

-Colorectal cancer (CRC) remains one of the leading causes of cancer-related deaths globally~\cite{cancer}, and early detection via colonoscopy is crucial for improving survival rates.
-However, the complex anatomical structure of the colon and rectum, including the plicae circulares, often obstructs the view during colonoscopy, leading to missed detections~\cite{rex2015quality}.
-To address this challenge, 3D reconstruction of the colon through advanced imaging techniques is essential.
+Colorectal cancer (CRC) remains one of the leading causes of cancer-related deaths globally~\cite{cancer}, and early detection via colonoscopy~\cite{sali,monobox} is crucial for improving survival rates.
+To address the missed detection challenge, 3D reconstruction of the colon through advanced imaging techniques is essential.
 A reconstructed 3D model not only enhances visibility through novel view synthesis but also supports critical applications such as surgical planning~\cite{surgicalplan}, training~\cite{lerplane}, and follow-up screenings~\cite{rnnslam}.

 Recent advancements have been made in the field of endoscopic scene recovery.
-Traditional algorithms, such as simultaneous localization and mapping (SLAM)~\cite{rnnslam} and structure from motion (SfM)~\cite{sfm}, often generate 3D point cloud models from feature point extraction.
+Traditional algorithms, such as simultaneous localization and mapping (SLAM)~\cite{rnnslam} and depth estimation~\cite{zhou2024improved}, often generate 3D point cloud models from feature point extraction.
 However, these models lack realistic appearance.
-Neural Radiance Fields~\cite{nerf} (NeRF)-based approaches~\cite{reim,colonnerf,endonerf,lerplane,endoself,dnfplane,ucnerf} achieve photorealistic renderings through ray tracing but are computationally intensive, requiring lengthy training and inference times.
-3D Gaussian Splatting (3DGS)~\cite{3dgs} has emerged as a promising alternative for various application~\cite{zhao2025high,zhao2024efficient}.
-For endoscopy, it demonstrates significant improvements in both rendering realism and computational efficiency for endoscopy reconstruction~\cite{free-surgs,pancakes,endosparse} and surgical video reconstruction~\cite{hfgs,deform3dgs,lgs,endo4dgs}.
+Neural Radiance Fields~\cite{nerf} (NeRF)-based approaches~\cite{reim,endonerf,lerplane,endoself,dnfplane,ucnerf} achieve photorealistic renderings through ray tracing but are computationally intensive, requiring lengthy training and inference times.
+3D Gaussian Splatting (3DGS)~\cite{3dgs} has emerged as a promising alternative for various application~\cite{zhao2025high}.
+For endoscopy, it brings significant improvements in both rendering realism and computational efficiency for 3D reconstruction~\cite{free-surgs,pancakes} and 4D video reconstruction~\cite{hfgs,deform3dgs,lgs,endo4dgs}.

-However, the vanilla 3DGS assumes static illumination and that observed appearance depends solely on viewing angle, consequently failing to handle the illumination attenuation inherent in practical colonoscopy scenarios.
-To compensate, most existing 3DGS methods generate fog-like, structure-violating Gaussian blobs, which obscure their behind structure-preserving Gaussians, leading to significant 3D reconstruction errors~\cite{vastgaussian}.
+However, the vanilla 3DGS assumes static illumination and that observed appearance depends solely on view angle, consequently failing to handle the illumination attenuation inherent in practical colonoscopy scenarios.
+To compensate, most existing 3DGS methods generate structure-violating Gaussians, which obscure their behind structure-preserving Gaussians, leading to significant 3D reconstruction errors~\cite{vastgaussian}.

 Existing approaches~\cite{reim,prendo} have attempted to incorporate light source distance into the appearance modeling of NeRF/GS frameworks, which partially alleviates the aforementioned issues.
 However, in endoscopic scenes, illumination attenuation is influenced not only by the distance to the light source, but also by the orientation of both the light source and the camera — factors that these methods fail to account for.